Reinstall Sophos Firewall OS: USB reimage

 - Wait until the Sophos Firmware Installer starts from the USB stick.

-- Monitor the installation status according to the appliance model.
+- Monitor the installation status depending on the appliance model.

-- After successful installation, remove the USB stick and restart the firewall.
+- After successful installation, remove the USB stick.

 Status on XGS desktop appliances

-Many XGS desktop models do not have a VGA, SVGA or HDMI connector for a monitor.
+Many XGS desktop models have no VGA, SVGA or HDMI connector for a monitor.
 The reimage status is therefore shown through the status LED on the front.
-If more detail is required, use the serial console through the COM port.
+If more detail is needed, use the serial console through the COM connector.

 |---|---|---|